 About the Course

-History and Politics is a joint School which allows undergraduates to inform themselves about, and eventually also to participate in, many of the most exciting theoretical and practical debates in the disciplines of History and Politics.
+History and Politics is a joint School which allows undergraduates to inform themselves about, and to participate in, many of the most exciting theoretical and practical debates in the disciplines of History and Politics.
 It is a challenging course covering many of the areas where the latest research is transforming the parent Schools.

 Teaching takes the form of tutorials and classes, many of which will be organised and taken by the Fellows and Lecturers of the College.
 You will receive tuition from Fellows and Lecturers of other colleges, especially on the History side of the course.
 Attendance at, and production of work for, tutorials and classes is compulsory, and must be given priority over all other activities.
 The University organises courses of lectures which cover the syllabus, but which are not compulsory, and which are not designed to prepare candidates for a particular examination paper.
 Tutors will, however, be happy to advise undergraduates concerning which lectures are likely to prove most beneficial.